lewis-worsley/aspire-architecture/README.md

 #### CI Python Linter
 <hr>

-Website used to validate Python code and files: https://pep8ci.herokuapp.com/
+Website used to validate Python files: https://pep8ci.herokuapp.com/

-Content to go here
+No errors are currently reported apart from in the settings.py on line 125 (variable: AUTH_PASSWORD_VALIDATORS).
+However, that isn't of concern due to the nature of how the variable is created during installation of Python.

 <br>